avigad/mathematics_in_lean_source/source/introduction.rst

 objects and theorems in the library, and some of the very useful tactics.
 This book is not meant to be used as an overview of the library;
-the mathlib_ web pages contain extensive documentation.
+the community_ web pages contain extensive documentation.
 Rather, our goal is to introduce you to the style of thinking that underlies that formalization, so that you are comfortable browsing the library and